frrahat/quran-words/README.md

 ## Features

-Navigate to a specific verse and see the words, their meanings and parts of speech.
+- Navigate to a specific verse and see the words, their meanings and parts of speech.
+- Get all occurrences of a word root

 ## Navigations